U.S. companies walk legal tightrope as earnings season kicks off

 Johnson & Johnson (JNJ.N), the first major U.S. drugmaker to report earnings, on Tuesday cut its 2020 profit forecast and predicted a year-end recovery in its medical device business, while also dedicating its cautionary note on forward-looking statements to the spectrum of uncertainties caused by the virus.

-Likewise on Tuesday, Wells Fargo & Co (WFC.N)’s CEO Charlie Scharf provided some heavily couched guidance on future loan loss reserves, while the bank also added the pandemic to its safe habor statement listing factors that could cause actual results to differ from its outlook.
+Likewise on Tuesday, Wells Fargo & Co’s CEO Charlie Scharf provided some heavily couched guidance on future loan loss reserves, while the bank also added the pandemic to its safe habor statement listing factors that could cause actual results to differ from its outlook.

 “Sitting here today, there are many unknowns,” he told analysts.